 As not all of your website visitors intend buying your product or service – some are just browsing and may stumble upon your site, while others are interested in your industry and may want to buy from you at a later stage – it’s important to focus on converting the people who matter most to your business; those who are ready to buy now.
-By optimizing your website for the conversion rate of the visitors who intend buying your product or service, rather than one homogenous group, you’re guaranteed better results.
+By optimising your website for the conversion rate of the visitors who intend buying your product or service, rather than one homogenous group, you’re guaranteed better results.
 Using marketing software which allows you to create targeted content and design for your specific audience, will help convert those visitors more efficiently.

 It can’t be emphasised enough, writing great content can significantly impact your conversion rates.
 Use descriptive language to make it interesting, but keep the copy short and easy to read.
 Consider running A/B tests to see which copy and content format performs best.
 In an A/B test traffic to your website is randomly split between two versions of your website, and conversions on each version are measured to determine which is the most effective.